“Prince was really excited and kept pumping us up, saying ‘We’re making history tonight’”: How Prince summoned one of the greatest guitar solos of all time from thin air

 Melvoin - toting her Rickenbacker 330, beautifully re-voiced the chords.

-The light and shade within the chord sequence, which traversed a path through Bb, Gm, F, Eb and Eb minor, became - in the hands of Wendy - a looping drama in microcosm.
+The light and shade within the chord sequence, which traversed a path through Bb, Gm, F and Eb, became - in the hands of Wendy - a looping drama in microcosm.

-With added 9ths and a laddering picking pattern, the flow of Purple Rain's chords lurched from uncertainty (Bb) into gnawing pain (Gm), landing on a resolute footing (F) before squinting upwards at the glimmering flickers of sunlight via an inspired modulation from Eb to EB minor (effectively a borrowed chord from the parallel minor of Bb).
+With added 9ths and a laddering picking pattern, the flow of Purple Rain's chords lurched from uncertainty (Bb) into gnawing pain (Gm), landing on a resolute footing (F) before squinting upwards at the glimmering flickers of sunlight (Eb).

 The tone of Wendy’s liquid, chorus-washed Rickenbacker coursed with emotion.
 “When Wendy played those chords on guitar it changed his mind about what the song could be,” Coleman recalled in an interview for Prince: Inside the Purple Reign.
 “I remember his face: ‘How do you do that?’
 It ignited him and the rest of us”.